Free Things to Do in Hong Kong

 Must-see spots that don't cost a penny.

-Tsim Sha Tsui Promenade & Avenue of Stars Free
+Tsim Sha Tsui Harbour-front & Avenue of Stars Free

 Free Cultural Experiences